HOW TO USE ALGOLAB

-PERFORMANCE VIEWER TAB This tab will launch the Performance Viewer web application
+PERFORMANCE VIEWER LINK This link will launch the Performance Viewer web application

-RESOURCES TAB This tab will navigate to a page showing price charts, and useful links to other web sites.
+CHARTS & NEWS This link will navigate to a page showing price charts, and useful links to other web sites.

 MARGIN USED This field shows how much margin you have used for all current positions.
 Futures exchanges require a minimum amount of capital in your account for every contract that you currently own.
 If the "margin used" amount is above 95% of your account value, AlgoLab will automatically pause placing any new orders for new positions until your "margin used" amount is below 95% of your account value.

 OPEN PROFIT This field shows your current open profit, and includes the cost of trading commissions and fees.